 The EEF Grant Application Cycle for School Year 2020-21 is now open.

-Please note: in light of the unprecedented changes due to the novel coronavirus pandemic, EEF Staff and Board have determined that the original due date for grant applications from 4J schools and district-level programs will be extended from the original date of May 8 to at least September.
+In light of the unprecedented changes due to the coronavirus pandemic (COVID-19), EEF Staff and Board extended the original due date for grant applications for the current school year from 4J schools and district-level programs to Sunday, October 25, 2020.

 Please read the following guidelines carefully, as some requirements have changed.

 For the current year, EEF is prioritizing applications that promote the following:

 –Access to Learning

 - Applications from schools must be submitted online.

 - When you submit your application, your administrator will also receive a copy for ranking purposes.
 We consider priority among other factors, but it is not a guarantee of funding.

 - Please Note: Applications will be sent to the applicant, EEF, and the Principal and/or administrator of your school.

 - Applications from district level programs must be submitted online.